-Many problems are minor but some can be life threatening.
+There’s a risk of problems or complications after any operation.
+Many problems are minor but some, although usually rare, can be life threatening.
 Treating them as soon as possible is important.

 Your immune system protects your body against infections by recognising foreign bodies, such as bacteria and viruses, and then trying to destroy them.
-Unfortunately your immune system will see your new liver as foreign and try to destroy it.
+Unfortunately your immune system sees your new liver as foreign and will try to fight it.

-To prevent this happening you will need to take anti rejection medicines for the rest of your life.
-This medication will damp down your immune system so that it won't attack the liver.
-You will have very detailed instructions of how to look after yourself and which medicines to take when you go home.The most common anti rejection drugs include:
+To prevent this happening you take anti rejection medicines, probably for the rest of your life.
+This medication weakens your immune system so that it won't attack the liver.
+Your transplant team will give you very detailed instructions on how to look after yourself and which medicines to take when you go home.

 - tacrolimus (Prograf)